ar5had/express-intro-programs/README.md

-### This repositiory contains some basic express framework node code
+### This repositiory contains some basic node js programs using express framework.